-Global repo: Find the ‘sync’ button on the top bar and hit it.
+Global repo: Press 'Sync'.
 This will push the changes that we made within our local repo up to GitHub and to our account.

 Nice job Bob!
 We have successfully pushed this corrected code up to the global repo on GitHub.
-Let’s look at it online.
+Now go online and look at your repo.

 The GitHub web interface is similar to the Windows GUI but adds many advanced options.
 Use the web for changing properties of the project; use the GUI for routine commits to the local repo and global syncs.

-GitHub has a neat revenue model where you can have as many public repositories as you want (yay Open Source Hardware!) but if you want private repos, you have to pay.
-SparkFun pays at the Gold level ($100 per month) because we love GitHub, use them extensively for our web development and use GitHub for our public hardware projects.
+GitHub has a variety of pricing models but there's a free version that has all the power and as many public repositories as you want (yay Open Source Hardware!) but if you want private repos, you have to pay.
+SparkFun pays for the Organizational level because we love GitHub, use them extensively for our web development and use GitHub for our public hardware projects.
 We generally create a private repo for a new project and turn it public as we near the release date for the product.

 That’s it for this section.
 These steps of forking a repo or creating your repo should allow you to create code projects, PCB layouts (we push Eagle files up to GitHub all the time), documents, images and even binary files.